Canon 750D vs 7D Mark II

 The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2015 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 750D has a resolution of 24 megapixel, whereas the 7D Mark II provides 20 MP.
+The 750D has a resolution of 24 megapixels, whereas the 7D Mark II provides 20 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 750D and the Canon 7D II is provided in the side-by-side display below.
+The physical size and weight of the Canon 750D and the Canon 7D II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive views from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 750D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (25 percent) than the Canon 750D.
 Moreover, the 7D Mark II is substantially heavier (64 percent) than the 750D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.